 We teach a martial arts program especially designed for young children 4, 5 and 6 years of age.
 Classes are separated into 4-5 and 5-6 year olds.
-Karate lessons are delivered weekly in Melbourne, in Collingwood & Coburg.
+Karate lessons are delivered weekly.
 Each class runs for 40 minutes and is taught by the head and founding instructor, Sensei Sandra.

 Our martial arts classes combine fun exercises and drills to help introduce children to the art of karate.
 Young children learn a lot and they learn quickly, so the aim of Kindy Karate at OKUKAN is to help essential karate movements become second nature.
 By the end of the martial arts program, kids will have developed skills that will enable them to effectively engage in learning complex martial art drills.